cbonoz/road22/README.md

 - NFTPort: Generation of the esignature record / proof.
 Attaches the final esignature/agreement to an NFT and saves a link to it in the smart contract.
 - Moralis: Serves as main backend for the app - uses IPFS to enable support/hosting of the document packets for each request.
 - Polygon: In-app deployment of the request smart contract and marked completed upon completion/fulfillment of the each request signer's signature.
+- Sequence: Wallet for facilitating polygon and submitting final sign request.
+Deployment can toggle between sequence wallet or metamask.

 <b>This project is a hackathon prototype and would require additional work / deployment to be production ready.